Modular Game Worlds in Phaser 3 (Tilemaps #1) — Static Maps

 This is a series of blog posts about creating modular worlds with tilemaps in the Phaser 3 game engine.
 In this first post, we’ll go from zero to creating a Pokemon-style top down game world that a player can explore:

-I’m a creative developer and educator at Convergence Design Lab, but I was brought on to the Phaser team in the sprint leading up to the initial public v3 release to develop the Tilemap API.
+I'm a creative developer and professor at Columbia College, but I was brought on to the Phaser team in the sprint leading up to the initial public v3 release to develop the Tilemap API.
 I created ~40 guided examples and wrote weekly newsletter updates, but I wanted to collect all of that information into a more guided and digestible format so that people can more easily jump into Phaser 3.

 Alright, Let’s get into it!